PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Quantifying our world into data.md

 - Data pipeline design
 - Data understanding and visualization (e.g. Power BI, tableau)
 - Machine learning
+- Data & AI in the Ethics and Legal context

+For the remainder of block A we will focus on data understanding and visualization (e.g. Power BI, Tableau), critical thinking and presentation skills.

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 Tip: If you want to get a better understanding of the daily tasks and responsibilities of a data analyst, look up videos and articles with titles such as 'Day in a life of ...'
 In addition, the article <a href="https://careerfoundry.com/en/blog/data-analytics/whats-it-like-to-actually-be-a-data-analyst/">'What's it like to actually be a data analyst'</a> consists of an interview with a data analyst.